Potato Salad

 • Jalapeno peppers, for a spicy version

-I do like to make my potato salad at least a few hours before, so it has time to chill and for the flavors to meld.
-I’ll often even do it a day ahead of serving it.
+• I like to make my potato salad at least a few hours in advance, so it has time to chill and the flavors to meld.
+I'll often even do it a day ahead of serving it.
+I find it takes some of the harsh bite out of the onions, too.
+They almost pickle in the dressing, becoming sweeter and milder.

-Don’t leave it out at room temperature for more than 2 hours.
+Potato salad should be kept cold as much as possible.
+Don't leave it out at room temperature for more than 2 hours.
+It can keep for 3 to 5 days in the refrigerator.

 Potato salad on a plate with a blue checked napkin and a disposable fork.